 “Learning without thinking leads to confusion; thinking without learning ends in danger.” —The Analects of Confucius

 Gang Liu, Former Visiting Professor from Jiangxi Normal University

 Prof. Liu visited RLQM from July 2015 to January 2016.
 He is good at table tennis.

 Research Focus: DFT study of physical and chemical properties of novel materials

 Wang Shan Shan is from the city of Zhengzhou, China.
 She obtained her Bachelor’s degree in Nuclear Physics from School of Nuclear Science and Technology of Lanzhou University in 2015.
-She joined RLQM as a PhD student in September 2015.
+She joined RLQM as a PhD student in September 2015 and graduated in May 2019.
 She claims to have a very short reflex arc.

 Research Focus: topological materials and 2D materials

 Yang Pei is from Qingyang, a small city in the northwest of China.
 He obtained his Bachelor degree in Applied Physics from Tianjin Polytechnic University.
 Then he studied in Beijing Institute of Technology for the Master’s, and now for his PhD degree in computational condensed matter physics.
 He visited RLQM in 2016.
 His research interest is on the study of photo-voltaic and photo-catalytic materials using first-principles methods.